 page and be confident that it will be rendered right away.

 The implementation of this JavaScript API is straightforward.
-We store the callbacks on the JavaScript side:
+Like before, we store the callbacks on the JavaScript side:

 = [];